 Describe the some specific responsibilities of an EMS physician on the scene of an MCI (details covered in Chapter 75), the scene of a fire (details covered in Chapter 65), and on the scene of a tactical operation (details covered in Chapter 66).

 Discuss situations in which the EMS physician should act as a direct, on-scene, provider of patient care.

 Discuss how the EMS physician’s on-scene roles and responsibilities affect EMS provider education, CQI, and protocol development.

 Yet another benefit of EMS medical director field response is for the physician to gain a better understanding of the highly unique challenges of prehospital patient care.
 This level of understanding is crucial in protocol development, planning, and resource allocation.
 Although many EMS medical directors have had direct EMS experience as an EMS provider prior to becoming a physician, this is not universally the case.
 As EMS systems advance in complexity, the increased need for EMS medical directors has resulted in many non–EMS-trained physicians being asked to oversee EMS programs.
 This diversity of experience has proven to be a benefit to the science of EMS medical oversight as increased involvement also brings new energies and ideas to the table.

 Moreover, each EMS system poses its own unique set of geographic, political, technical, and financial challenges.
 It is important for the EMS medical director to be intimately familiar with the challenges of the prehospital system that he or she is tasked to oversee.
-This degree of technical understanding is necessary to operate effectively as a medical director and can only be gained through the regular interactions with EMS ...
+This degree of technical understanding is necessary to operate effectively as a medical director and can only be gained through the ...